Allium semenovii

 Allium semenovii is an Asian species of wild onion native to Xinjiang, Kazakhstan, Tajikistan, and Kyrgyzstan.
 It grows at elevations of 2000–3000 m.

 Allium semenovii has bulbs up to 15 mm in diameter.
-Scapes are up to 50 cm tall.
-Leaves are flat, up to 15 mm wide.
-Umbels are spherical, densely crowded with many yellow flowers.
+Its scapes are up to 50 cm tall.
+The leaves are flat, up to 15 mm wide.
+The umbels are spherical and densely crowded with many yellow flowers.